wzzrd/aap_demo_builder/README.md

 - download ansible-automation-platform-setup-2.0.1-1-early-access.tar.gz from
   [access.redhat.com](https://access.redhat.com/downloads/content/480/ver=Early%20Access%202.0/rhel---8/Early%20Access%202.0/x86_64/product-software) and drop it into the `files` directory of this repo.
 The download location will change after AAP 2.1 is released properly.
+- create a vault to store your credentials: `rh_username` and `rh_password` for your access.redhat.com credentials, and `aap_admin_pw`, `aap_db_pw`, `hub_admin_pw` and
+    `hub_db_pw` for the application and database passwords.

+Note: the default plan users the same storage pool ('default') for all 6 VMs.
+That is a lot to stomach for most storage devices.
+If you have more than one disk, consider creating a storage pool on it and spreading your VMs over multiple pools.

 ## Deploying the plan